Summary and Setup

 To do this:

-1. Go to the AWS_helpers GitHub repository.
+- Go to the AWS_helpers GitHub repository.

-3. Once forked, you don’t need to do anything else.
+- Once forked, you don’t need to do anything else.
 We’ll clone this fork once we start working in the AWS Jupyter environment using…

 5. Review the Workshop Glossary Page

 When learning cloud tools for the first time, understanding new terminology is half the battle.
 We encourage learners to briefly review the Glossary page (also accessible from the top menu of each lesson page) before the workshop.
 You don’t need to memorize the terms—just a quick read-through will help familiarize you with key concepts.
 Once we start running our own AWS SageMaker experiments, these terms will start to make more sense in context.
-If you feel lost at any point during the workshop, please ask the instructor/helpers for assistance and/or refer back to the glossary.
+If you feel lost at any point during the workshop, please ask the instructor for assistance or refer back to the glossary.